- Lawyer, State Government, Federal Government

 Cruz was elected to the U.S. Senate in 2012 after defeating Lt.
 Gov. David Dewhurst in the Republican primary.

-Cruz worked from 2008 to 2012 at the law firm Morgan, Lewis and Bockius LLP.
+Cruz was a partner from 2008 to 2012 at the law firm Morgan, Lewis and Bockius LLP.

 He was the Texas solicitor general — the state’s top appellate lawyer — from 2003 to 2008 and was an adjunct professor at the University of Texas School of Law from 2004 to 2009.